-The level of fees you pay depends on how much money your account is worth.
+The fees you pay depend on how much your account is worth.
 So this also includes capital gains.
 This is great since a good performance can also make your account cheaper.

 Finally, you will also pay Swiss stamp duty on the operations that Inyova makes for you.
-In the long-term, this should not be a huge amount, but this is still not negligible.
+This tax should not be a huge amount, but this is still not negligible.

-Now, there is something else I dislike about their pricing, and it is their comparison with other pricing.
+Now, there is something else I dislike about their pricing: their comparison with other pricing.
 Here is how they compare themselves with other alternatives:

-The first thing that irks me a little is that they compare themselves against an ETF Robo-Advisor with a 0.94% fee, which is already high for Switzerland.
-The cheapest I know would have a fee of 0.64%, which would be almost half as expensive as Inyova.
+The first thing that irks me is that they compare themselves against an ETF Robo-Advisor with a 0.94% fee, which is already high for Switzerland.
+The cheapest I know would have a fee of 0.64%, almost half as expensive as Inyova.
 This is a common marketing strategy, i.e., to not compare against the best.

 The second problem is that they are comparing against ETF Robo-Advisors but not comparing against ETF DIY Investing.
-If we take my case, I pay about a 0.3% fee per year, all-inclusive.
+If we take my case, I pay about a 0.2% annual fee, all-inclusive.
 My fees would come down to being four times cheaper than Inyova.
 Since I have more than 100’000 CHF invested, the fee would be down to 1.0% for me (still three times more expensive than my fees!).

 I am not saying that to show off that my strategy is cheaper than Inyova.
 I am saying that because it does not help customers!
 People should know that investing by themselves is less expensive than what Inyova tries to show.
 If you want more details about such a comparison, read my article about the different levels of investing.

-Overall, I think that Yova fees are not great.
-For low invested amounts, the fees are too high compared to a cheaper Robo-Advisor.
-On the other hand, if you have a considerable amount of money invested in Yova, the fees will be good.
+Overall, I think that Inyova’s fees are not great.
+For small invested amounts, the fees are too high compared to a cheaper Robo-Advisor.
+On the other hand, if you have a considerable amount of money invested in Inyova, the fees will be good.
 Finally, their comparison with other alternatives could have better transparency.

 How to open an account with Inyova?

 Opening an account is a straightforward process.
-You can start an account for free so that you can get familiar with their systems.
+You can start an account for free to get familiar with their systems.

 When you are opening an account, the first step will be to create your strategy.
 To define your strategies, you will have to make several decisions.

 The first decision is to pick your handprint topics.
 It is at the base of impact investing with Inyova.
-At this stage, you can choose to focus your investing on particular products or services companies are using.
-For instance, you can choose to invest in companies working for renewable energies.
+At this stage, you can focus your investing on particular products or services companies use.
+For instance, you can invest in companies working for renewable energies.

 The second decision is to pick your footprint topics.
 You can narrow your focus on companies based on how they are operating.
 For instance, you can focus on companies with a low CO2 footprint.

 Finally, the third decision is whether you want to exclude some categories from your portfolio.
-For instance, you could ban all companies focusing on nuclear energy from your portfolio.
+For instance, you could ban all companies focusing on coal energy from your portfolio.

-After this crucial step, you will have to let Inyova know about your risk profile.
+After this crucial step, you must inform Inyova about your risk profile.
 You will only have to answer four questions about that.
 Then, they will give your risk profile and your allocation to stocks.
-You can override this stock allocation if you want more or less than they are recommending.
+You can override this stock allocation if you want more or less than they recommend.

-Once you are happy with your strategy, you can continue with the registration process.
-At this point, you will create your account with SAXO bank (where your assets will be held), and you will fill in the regular information about yourself.
+Once you are happy with your strategy, you can continue the registration process.
+At this point, you will create your account with SAXO Bank (where Inyova will hold your assets) and fill in the regular information about yourself.

 Overall, the registration process is smooth.
 It goes very fast, and it is great that we can start with the strategy before all the other steps.
-It makes it possible for people to get an idea of their portfolio before adding money to their accounts.
+It lets people know their portfolio before adding money to their accounts.
 And the level of customization is excellent as well.

 Is investing in Inyova safe?

-An important part of an investing service is its online security.
-So let’s see if investing with Inyova is safe.
+An essential part of an investing service is its online security.
+So we will see if investing with Inyova is safe.